• Home

 39. Fraus est celare fraudem - It is a fraud to conceal a fraud.

-Explanation: Refers to the principle that intentionally concealing or hiding fraudulent activities is itself considered a fraudulent act.
+Explanation: Refers to the principle that intentionally concealing or hiding fraudulent activities is considered fraudulent.

 40. Functus officio - No longer having power or jurisdiction.

-Explanation: Describes a person or entity that no longer holds the authority or jurisdiction to act in a particular capacity.
+Explanation: Describes a person or entity no longer holding the authority or jurisdiction to act in a particular capacity.

 41. Furiosi nulla voluntas est - Mentally impaired or mentally incapable persons cannot validly sign a will, contract, or form the necessary intent to commit a crime.